-Infantil is never dull and rarely stressful, but the occasional high-octane moment is inevitable when you have twenty foreign babies all around you.
+Infantil is never dull and rarely stressful, but the occasional high-octane moment is inevitable.
 Being with children is a great way of developing skills and qualities.
 They will stand you in good stead regardless of your career plans.

 You Won’t Get Away with Lazy Lesson-Planning

 Before I began my placement with Meddeas, I was fretting about how to teach English to tiny kids – but this was when I had no experience of teaching to children so young.

 My role as a Language Assistant has involved providing additional support in English-language Science and Society classes – interactive, fun subjects in which kids have plenty of opportunities to experiment and play – and it’s shown me that children learn best when they don’t realise they’re learning.

 Being tasked with teaching people with heaps of energy and the attention span of hyperactive goldfish will keep you on your toes and make you raise your teaching game.

 You won’t get away with photocopying slapdash gapfill worksheets ten minutes before class starts.
 Or with conducting half-hearted conversation practice.
 Children need to be challenged, be kept busy, and you should always have half a dozen back-up activities up your sleeve.